c-o-pr/ddrescue-helper/README.md

 - COPY a file to another file.

-SCAN reads `<source>` to build the bad block MAP and rate log without saving device data.
+SCAN reads `<source>` to build the bad block MAP and rate-log without saving device data.

 COPY saves the data on `<source>` at `<destination>`.
 COPY is destructive to data on `<destination>`.
-Basic consistency checks are performed by the helper to avoid some basic hazards.
+Basic consistency checks are performed to avoid some common hazards.

-`-M`: is passed to ddrescue as the retrim option, which marks all failed blocks as untrimmed, causing them to be retried.
+`-M`: is passed to ddrescue as the "re-trim" option.
+This marks all failed blocks as untrimmed, causing them to be retried.

-`-X`: During SCAN, `ddrescue` scraping is disabled by default to save some time getting block list for use with REPORTS `-p` and `-s`.
-For COPY scraping is implied to recover as much data as possible.
+`-X`: During SCAN, `ddrescue` scraping is disabled by default to save some time getting block list for use with REPORTS.
+For COPY, scraping is enabled by default to recover as much data as possible.

 Scraping explanation: By default. `ddrescue` uses large reads to speed copy progress.
-When it gets a read error it marks the large area as an error and continues to obtain as much as fast as possible.
+When it gets a read-error it marks the large area as an error and continues to obtain as much as fast as possible.
 A subsequent read pass "trims" the large read area from its leading and trailing edges down to the bad blocks.
 In a third pass, it "scrapes" each block in the trimmed area to collect as much data as possible leaving a preview MAP of bad blocks.
 If there are localized series of bad blocks, which is the typical case, scraping during SCAN can be time consuming and not worth the effort because files can be large relative to the bad region, and ZAP will test each block. `-X` enables `ddrescue` scraping for SCAN, to try to refine the resolution of small files affected by blocks.
 See the GNU ddrescue manual.

-### 3 REPORT AFFECTED FILES AND ZAP BLOCKS
+### 3 REPORT affected files, PLOT performance and ZAP blocks

-These functions utilize the `ddrescue` block MAP data resulting from copy / scan.
+These operations utilize the `GNU ddrescue` domain-map metadata produced by COPY / SCAN.

-`ddrescue_helper.sh -p | -s | -q <label> [ <device> ]`
+`ddrescue_helper.sh -p | -s <label> <device>`

-`-p` REPORT files affected by read errors.
+`-p` REPORT files affected by read-errors.

-`-s` REPORT files affected by slow reads, less than 1MB/s.
+`-s` REPORT files affected by slow reads, less than 1 MB/s.

 `ddrescue_helper.sh -q <label>`

-`-q` PLOT a graph of read performance over the extent of the metadata.
+`-q` PLOT a graph of read performance.

-REPORT works on macOS HFS+ and on Linux for ext2/3/4.
-NTFS, and HFS+.
+REPORT works for macOS HFS+, and for Linux ext2/3/4.
+NTFS, and HFS+ (you may need to install support packages; see DEPENDENCIES).

 > [!TIP]
 > REPORT is partition (volume) oriented.
-If you have `ddrescue` metadata for an whole drive, you can use it with REPORT.
-The needed partition offset will be automatically calculated to generate the reports.
+If you have `GNU ddrescue` metadata for a whole drive, you can use it.
+A partition offset will be automatically calculated.
 >
 > PLOT outputs to a dumb terminal using Gnuplot, so no reader is needed to view a plot.
-It works within any terminal.

-`ddrescue_helper.sh -z | -Z [ -K ] <label> <device>`

-`ddrescue_helper.sh -z | -Z [ -K ] <label> <file>`
+`ddrescue_helper.sh -z | -Z [ -K ] <label> <target>`

 `-z` ZAP PREVIEW.
 Print a list of blocks that will be affected -Z but don't ZAP.
 If the list is large (thousands) it's likely not productive to attempt zapping.